-Stude nt Signature Date Fieldw ork Supervisor Signature Date Fieldw ork Supervisor's Comments: 7.
-7. How could the interprofessional healthcare team support the promotion of health and wellness for this patient?
-6. Identify treatment interventions you would suggest to factors . address the patient's psychosocial 5.
-Identify the major psychosocial factors that are affecti ng independence in this patient's life.
-4. Identify the major client factors that are affecting inde pendence in this patient's life.
-3. Identify the major performance skills that are affecting g independence in this patient's life.
-2. What are the occupational needs of this patient based occupational profile? upon information gathered in the 1.
-Identify the major occupations that this patient participates in on a daily basis.
+Stude nt Signature Date Fieldw vork Educator Signature Date Fieldw vork Educator's Comments: 7.
+How could the interprofessional healthcare to wellness for this patient? eam support the promotion of health and 6.
+Identify treatment interventions you would s factors . uggest to address the patient's psychosocial 5.
+Identify the major psychosocial factors that a re affecting independence in this patient's life.
+4. 4.
+Identify the major client factors that are affecting independence in this patient's life.
+3. Identify the major performance skills that are affecting independence in this patient's life.
+2. What are the occupational needs of this patie occupational profile? ent based upon information gathered in the 1.
+Identify the major occupations that this patie nt participates in on a daily basis.